navikt/yaml-validator/README.md

 YAML validator

 positional arguments:
-  schema_path           Path to the YAML schema to validate against document_path         Path to the YAML document or directory of documents to be validated.
-Accepts globs.
-Defaults to recursive search if only a directory is provided. validate_file_extension
-                        Validate that all the given documents have a file extension as specified by filter_extensions.
+  schema_path              Path to the YAML schema to validate against include_document_paths   A comma separated list of paths to the YAML document or directory of documents to be validated.
+Accepts globs. exclude_document_paths   A comma separated exclude list of paths to the YAML document or directory of documents to be validated.
+Accepts globs. validate_file_extension  Validate that all the given documents have a file extension as specified by filter_extensions.
 Default: false filter_extensions        Only the files with these extensions will be checked.
 Default: .yml,.yaml

 optional arguments:
   -h, --help            show this help message and exit